Sarah Thornton

-Sarah L. Thornton (born 1965) is a writer, ethnographer and sociologist of culture.
+Sarah L. Thornton (born 1965) is a Canadian writer, ethnographer and sociologist of culture.
 Thornton has authored four books and many articles about artists, the art market, bodies, people, culture, technology and design, the history of music technology, dance clubs, raves, cultural hierarchies, subcultures, and ethnographic research methods.

 Early life and education

 Thornton grew up in Canada.
 Her education comprises a BA in the History of Art from Concordia University, Montreal, and a PhD in the Sociology of Culture from Strathclyde University, Glasgow.

 Career

 Thornton's academic posts have included a full-time lecturership at the University of Sussex, and a period as Visiting Research Fellow at Goldsmiths, University of London.

 She worked as a brand planner in a London advertising agency.
 She was the chief writer about contemporary art for The Economist.
 She has also written for publications including The Sunday Times Magazine, The Art Newspaper, Artforum.com, The New Yorker, The Telegraph, The Guardian, and The New Statesman.

 She wrote Tits Up during her time as a scholar-in-residence at the University of California, Berkeley.